nocturlab/setup-vlang-action/CONTRIBUTING.md

 ## Create new Release

 Before releasing a new version make sure you have the local repository up-to-date.
-So you can use this command :
+So you can use this command:

 ```sh
 git checkout master && git pull && npm version minor
 ```

-`git checkout` to be sure that we are on master.
+- `git checkout` to be sure that we are on master.
-`git pull` to be sure to have the latest changes on master.
+- `git pull` to be sure to have the latest changes on master.
-`npm version` to create the new version. `minor` will increment the latest number.
-If latest release was `v0.0.9`, so the next will be `v0.1.0`.
+- `npm version [major | minor | patch]` to create the new version. `minor` will increment the number at the second position.